Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 Toolbar
 =======

-The *Toolbar* (on the left side of editor area) contains a set of interactive tools.
+The *Toolbar* (on the left side of the editor area) contains a set of interactive tools.
 :kbd:`T` toggles the visibility of Toolbar.

 This is further documented here: :ref:`Toolbar <ui-region-toolbar>`.